Deployment recommendations for Tivoli Storage Manager Version 6 servers

 The space required for a V6.3 database is discussed in the following section:

-- For complete documentation and recommendations on upgrading to a V6 server, review the following section in the information center:
+- For complete documentation and recommendations about upgrading to a V6 server, review the following documentation:

-TSM V6.3 introduces server to server replication.
-This provides the ability to replicate the database entries and corresponding data for client nodes assigned to the server.
-Replication can be done for the entire server or other levels of granularity such as by client, by filespace, or by data type (backup, archive, etc).
-Please refer to the V6.3 information center for explanation and details about the TSM replication capability.
+Tivoli Storage Manager V6.3 introduced server-to-server replication.
+This provides the ability to replicate the database entries and corresponding data for client nodes that are assigned to the server.
+Replication can be done for the entire server or other levels of granularity such as by client, by file space, or by data type (backup, archive, etc,).
+For more information, see Replicating client node data.

-Tivoli Storage Manager publishes a set of performance considerations and recommendations in the information centers.
-The tips and recommendations can help to successfully implement and deploy a Tivoli Storage Manager V6 server.
+The following performance information can help you to successfully implement and deploy a Tivoli Storage Manager V6 server.